Planning as Inference in Epidemiological Models: Introduction

 When governments impose any such controls, both citizens and financial markets want to know how draconian these measures must be and for how long they have to be in effect.
 Policy analysis based on models that reflect variability in resources such as healthcare facilities in different jurisdictions could hopefully make the answers to these questions more precise and the controls imposed more optimal in the utility maximizing sense.
 The same holds for the difference between models that can or cannot reflect variations in population mixing between rural and urban geographic areas.
 A person living in a farming county in central Illinois might reasonably wonder if it is as necessary to shelter in place there as it is in Chicago.

 Current approaches to model-based policy-making are likely to be blunt.
-Simple models, for example compartmental models, are rapid to fit to new diseases and easy to compute, but lack the necessary expressivity to consider and evaluate fine-grained policy options, for instance regional policy-making.
-The net effect of being able to only consider blunt controls arguably has led to a collective dragging of feet, even in the face of the current COVID-19 pandemic.
-This delayed reaction combined with late, brute application of control, has led to devastating socioeconomic impact, with many sectors such as education, investment markets, and small-medium enterprises being directly impacted.
+Simple models, for example compartmental models, are rapid to fit to new diseases and easy to compute, but lack the necessary expressivity to consider and evaluate fine-grained policy options, for instance regional policy-making.{Simple models, e.g., compartmental models with few compartments, are rapid to fit to new diseases and easy to compute, but are incapable of evaluating policy options that are more fine-grained than the binning used, such as regionalized measures.} The net effect of being able to only consider blunt controls arguably has led{contributed} to a collective dragging of feet, even in the face of the current COVID-19 pandemic.
+This delayed reaction, combined with brute application of control, has led to devastating socioeconomic impact, with many sectors such as education, investment markets and small-medium enterprises being directly impacted.

 We can and should be able to do better.
 We believe, and hope to demonstrate, that models and software automation focused on planning as inference for policy analysis and recommendation is one path forward that can help us better react to this and future pandemics, and improve our public health preparedness.